wp-plugins/content-aware-sidebars/readme.txt

 = Will Content Aware Sidebars work with my theme? =

 Yes.

 If the theme supports dynamic widget areas/sidebars, new sidebars can be created to replace or merge with those.
 If not, it is still possible to create sidebars and then use the function `display_ca_sidebar()` in the theme.

+= Will Content Aware Sidebars work with my plugin? =

+Most likely.

+If the plugin uses public Custom Post Types or Custom Taxonomies, these will automatically be supported.
+Additionally, Content Aware Sidebars uses modules with WordPress Hooks that you can control and features builtin support for some of the most popular plugins in the WordPress Repository.

 = My new sidebar is not displayed where I expect it to? =